tuProlog/2p-kt/documentation/src/orchid/resources/wiki/Developers Guide/parsing.md

 we memorize expression that go back in priority level.
 So the parse tree of this expression becomes:

     .
     +-- EOF
     +-- singletonExpr
         |   +-- "3"
         |   +-- "+"
         +-- expr
             | +-- "4"
             | +-- "*"
             | +-- "5"
             +-- outer
                 | +-- "-"
                 | +-- "1"

 We can see how the go-back expression is transformed into an "outer" branch, which contains all the original information.
-Nevertheless this tree is not the right parse tree, in fact the "-" operation must be the first appearing.
-The right tree corresponding is '-'('+'(3, '*'(4, 5)), 1).
+Nevertheless this tree is not the right parse tree, in fact the `?` operation must be the first appearing.
+The right tree corresponding is `'-'('+'(3, '*'(4, 5)), 1)`.
 To do this, all outer branches are rotated in the order in which they appear.
 The steps are:
-- We build the tree until outer branch ('+'(3, '*'(4, 5))
+- We build the tree until outer branch `('+'(3, '*'(4, 5))`
-- We parse the outer branch '-'(X,1)
+- We parse the outer branch `'-'(X,1)`
-- we substitute the previous expression to X and we obtain the tree '-'('+'(3, '*'(4, 5)), 1).
+- we substitute the previous expression to X and we obtain the tree `'-'('+'(3, '*'(4, 5)), 1)`.
 Same steps for more than one outer.

 ### `parser-jvm`

 JVM specific module that aim to generate a jvm specific parser with ANTLR.
-It depends only on antlr4 features and jdk libraries. **See "Rationale and Architecture/parsing.md"**
+It depends only on antlr4 features and jdk libraries.

 When ANTLR generates the grammar in jvm specific target, it also generates:
-- PrologLexer.java: it contains all lexer support methods, token recognition and other minor features
+- `PrologLexer.java`: it contains all lexer support methods, token recognition and other minor features
-- PrologParser.java: it contains the parser main features.
+- `PrologParser.java`: it contains the parser main features.
 There are also a lot of `Context` classes, corresponding to every node/rule found in the grammar.
-- PrologParserBaseVisitor: it extends an interface (PrologParserVisitor) and it contains semantic actions to do in every node and every context.
+- `PrologParserBaseVisitor`: it extends an interface (PrologParserVisitor) and it contains semantic actions to do in every node and every context.
 It must be extended to add right semantic actions.
-- PrologParserBaseListener: it extends an interface (PrologParserListener) and it contains all semantic actions for specific events that happen during the parsing (enter/exit Rule ecc).
+- `PrologParserBaseListener`: it extends an interface (PrologParserListener) and it contains all semantic actions for specific events that happen during the parsing (enter/exit Rule ecc).
 It's like an event handler.

 To implement semantic in the right way, it was necessary to define custom methods and add them to parser features.
-To do that, as introduced into ANTLR paragraph, we created a class (DynamicLexer/Parser for Lexer/Parser) that implements dynamic features
+To do that, as introduced into ANTLR paragraph, we created a class (`DynamicLexer`/`Parser` for `Lexer`/`Parser`) that implements dynamic features
-Lexer/Parser need to have, for example into DynamicLexer we memorize found operators and we define support methods like `isOperator` and `addOperators`.
+Lexer/Parser need to have, for example into `DynamicLexer` we memorize found operators and we define support methods like `isOperator` and `addOperators`.
 In DynamicParser we must track also operator's associativity and priority, so we need a lot of support methods to understand how to handle every cases.
-For example, with ` option { superClass = DynamicParser}` into PrologParser.g4 we specify that generated PrologParser.java extends DynamicParser.
+For example, with `option { superClass = DynamicParser}` into PrologParser.g4 we specify that generated `PrologParser.java` extends DynamicParser.

 ### `parser-js`

 JS specific module that aim to generate a js specific parser with ANTLR.
-It depends only on antlr4 and js features. **See "Rationale and Architecture/parsing.md"**
+It depends only on antlr4 and js features.

-To create dynamic behavior to PrologLexer, in `parser-jvm`, as mentioned above, it was created a DynamicLexer.java, extended by PrologLexer.java
+To create dynamic behavior to PrologLexer, in `parser-jvm`, as mentioned above, it was created a `DynamicLexer.java`, extended by `PrologLexer.java`
 (thanks to superClass ANTLR option).
 Unfortunately, in js class concept does not exist.
 JavaScript is a prototype-based language, meaning object properties and methods can be shared through generalized objects that have the ability to be cloned and extended.
 This is known as prototype inheritance and differs from class inheritance.
 So, to affront this problem, the solution is:
-- Create a DynamicLexer.js, that contains a constructor (DynamicLexer) and implements all behavior that must be added to PrologLexer
+- Create a `DynamicLexer.js`, that contains a constructor (DynamicLexer) and implements all behavior that must be added to `PrologLexer`
-- Use `@headers` (PrologLexer.g4) annotation to "import" this constructor into the generated PrologLexer (@headers{var DynamicLexer = require("./DynamicLexer").DynamicLexer})
+- Use `@headers` (`PrologLexer.g4`) annotation to "import" this constructor into the generated PrologLexer (`@headers{var DynamicLexer = require("./DynamicLexer").DynamicLexer}`)
-- Use `@members` (PrologLexer.g4) annotation to create the prototype inheritance between PrologLexer and DynamicLexer using call method:
+- Use `@members` (`PrologLexer.g4`) annotation to create the prototype inheritance between PrologLexer and DynamicLexer using call method:
     `@members {DynamicLexer.call(this);}`.
 This add involve that this code will be injected into PrologLexer constructor.
-Now, all functionality defined into DynamicLexer can be used from PrologLexer (the same of a class extension) The same procedure was use to develop PrologParser (with DynamicParser).
+Now, all functionality defined into `DynamicLexer` can be used from `PrologLexer` (the same of a class extension) The same procedure was use to develop `PrologParser` (with `DynamicParser`).
 After that, js specific tests have been implemented to ensure proper functionality (necessity to copy/paste js test files into right build directory)
 Despite in jvm module this was enough, in js module is missing an important feature: how to map from specific js to common?
 Kotlin helps us with external class mapping in several simple steps:
 - Exports necessarily js modules (for example, `exports.Associativity = Associativity;`)
 - Create Kotlin class with header `@file:JsModule("./Associativity")` (followed by `@file:JsNonModule`)
-- Create class/val/fun with same js signature and with "external" keyword (for example, external enum class Associativity ) Now this class can be used in Kotlin common modules.
-It was necessarily to create PrologParser.kt, PrologLexer.kt, Associativity.kt, StringType.kt, PrologParserVisitor.kt and most of antlr4 sources file.
+- Create class/val/fun with same js signature and with "external" keyword (for example, external enum class `Associativity`) Now this class can be used in Kotlin common modules.
+It was necessarily to create `PrologParser.kt`, `PrologLexer.kt`, `Associativity.kt`, `StringType.kt`, `PrologParserVisitor.kt` and most of antlr4 sources file.

-JavaScript and Kotlin features:
-- JavaScript Prototype inheritance: how to simulate a class extension and how to manage js objects
-- JavaScript exports module: how to export js module
-- Kotlin/JavaScript support: how to use Koltin to interoperate with JavaScript (external:Kotlin, exports:JavaScript)
-- Functional paradigm: functional world features

 ### `parser-core`

 Bridge-like module that aim to link platform specific world to common world. **See "Rationale and Architecture/parsing.md"**

-It was necessary to define common methods in commonMain: implemented interface TermParser (with parse method extension in main project classes, and also in String/Integer Kotlin classes, to simplify parsing).
+It was necessary to define common methods in `commonMain`: implemented interface `TermParser` (with parse method extension in main project classes, and also in String/Integer Kotlin classes, to simplify parsing).
 This interface had to be implemented in both platform specific submodules (jvm and js).
 So, expect methods have been defined (that needed an actual match in both jvm and js submodules) to simplify TermParser creation.
 After that, common tests have been prepared, with aim to run in both jvm and js submodules.
 To prepare those, as `parser-core/common`